jcervas/class-cmu-84-352/syllabus.md

 ### DIVERSITY STATEMENT:

-It is my intent that students from all diverse backgrounds and perspectives be well served by this course, that students’ learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength and benefit.
-It is my intent to present materials and activities that are respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
-Your suggestions are encouraged and appreciated.
-Please let me know ways to improve the effectiveness of the course for you personally or for other students or student groups.
-In addition, if any of our class meetings conflict with your religious events, please let me know so that we can plan accordingly.
+It is my goal to create an inclusive and equitable learning environment in this course, where the diversity of all students is acknowledged, respected, and valued as a resource and strength.
+I will strive to address the learning needs of all students, both in and out of class, and will incorporate materials and activities that are respectful of diversity in terms of gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
+I welcome and encourage feedback on ways to improve the course for all students, and am happy to accommodate any religious observances that may conflict with class meetings.

 ### AI POLICY